lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The chosen unit system is real (distances are in Angstrom, time in femtosecond), atom style is molecular (atoms are dots that can be bonded with each other), and the boundary conditions are fixed.
-The boundary conditions do not matter much here, as the box boundaries are far from the graphene sheet.
+    The chosen unit system is *real* (therefore distances are in Angstrom, time in femtosecond), the *atom_style* is molecular (therefore atoms are dots that can be bonded with each other), and the boundary conditions are fixed.
+The boundary conditions do not really matter here, as the box boundaries were placed far from the CNT.

+.. container:: justify

+    Just like in :ref:`lennard-jones-label`,
-    Here the pair style is lj/cut (i.e. a Lennard Jones potential with a short range cutoff) with
+    the pair style is *lj/cut* (i.e. a Lennard-Jones potential with a short range cutoff) with
-    parameter 14, which means that the atoms closer than 14 Angstroms from each others interact through a Lennard-Jones potential.
-Notice that there is no Coulombic interaction because there are no partial charges.
+    parameter 14, which means that only the atoms closer than 14 Angstroms from each others interact through a Lennard-Jones potential.

+.. container:: justify

-    The bond, angle, dihedral, and improper styles specify the different potentials used to restrain the positions of the atoms.
-For more details, have a look at the LAMMPS website (see for example the page of the |OPLS|).
+    The *bond_style*, *angle_style*, *dihedral_style*, and *improper_style* commands specify the
+    different potentials used to restrain the relative positions of the atoms.
+For more details about the potentials used here, you can have a look at the LAMMPS website, see for example the page of the |OPLS|.

 .. |OPLS| raw:: html